 - Names and academic departments for all faculty mentors

 - Abstract body (project description), limited to 250 words

-- Information related to presenting or performing your work on campus at SOURCE on Friday, April 24, 2015
+- Information related to presenting or performing your work on campus at SOURCE on Friday afternoon, April 24, 2015

 The collections of abstracts in our archives represent countless hours of scholarly and creative activity in which students honed their research, creativity, critical thinking, and writing skills and engaged in learning well beyond the classroom.